AmalFrancisOlakengil/MoneyMap/README.md

+### Note
+Works on Edge, Chrome, and Chromium Browsers.
+Doesn't work on Firefox.
 # MonepMap

 MoneyMap is a lightweight personal finance tracker built with modern web technologies that stores your expense data locally in the browser using IndexedDB — no server, no cloud, just private and fast tracking.